SummaryGeneral configuration options for Tachyon.

 Tachyon can integrate with third-party applications to enable its instruction-based investigation and resolution capabilities to be leveraged by other products.
 Some examples include: the Nomad Content Pause and Tachyon Configuration Manager integration features.

-The Schedules page lets you add schedules for executing actions on repositories.
+The Schedules page lets you add schedules for executing actions on repositories, and select the categories of data you wish to collect.

 The License information page shows details of the current license status and lets you reactivate your license if any changes have been made.

-The System information page lets you review the current Tachyon system configuration.
+The System information page lets you review the configuration of Tachyon components used for Tachyon real-time features.
+There are no configuration options.